Thank you for reading our post, please rate this article at the end.

 - An ambient illumination system

-- You may optionally add the capability for an exterior TV, inbuilt dishwasher, and powerful bathroom extractor fans.
+- You may optionally add the capability for an exterior TV, an inbuilt dishwasher, and powerful bathroom extractor fans.

-Cons: You’ll need to pay for the package which can make it a pricey purchase.
+Cons: You’ll need to pay for the package, which can make it a pricey purchase.

 9. Northwood Arctic Fox